 *All information about the Chase Ink Business Cash℠ Credit Card has been collected independently by Nav.
 This card is not currently available through Nav.
 To see what business credit cards are available, please visit the Nav Credit Card Marketplace.

-The Capital One Spark Cash for Business credit card provides outstanding rewards to contractors who open new accounts and continues to offer strong value every year.
-Earn a one-time $500 cash bonus once you spend $4,500 on purchases within 3 months from account opening.
+Thecredit card provides outstanding rewards to contractors who open new accounts and continues to offer strong value every year. .

-How to qualify for a credit card as a contractor
+How to Qualify for a Credit Card as a Construction Contractor

 Most small business credit cards require you to qualify based at least in part on your personal credit scores.
 You’ll also need to provide information about your business.
 Make sure you have the following information handy when you apply: